bellingcat/EDGAR/README.md

 # EDGAR
-Free tools for the efficient and consistent retrieval of corporate and financial data from the SEC
+Free tools for the efficient and consistent retrieval of corporate and financial data from the SEC.
+Note: this is under construction - I aim to have everything accessible by Nov 1 2023, so come back soon :)

 # What is EDGAR?